edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

   This generator gives us a code-first way to write fully-typed EdgeQL queries with TypeScript.
 The ``edgeql-js`` folder should have been created inside ``dbschema`` folder.

-- Now is the time to check the ``shouldRefresh`` variable and create two paths.

 - **Re-generate all embeddings from scratch:**